fa1ez/Intro-to-Nuxt-/README.md

 Difference from other frameworks

 1) SEO friendly (power to edit metadata)
 2)   Routing is done automatically.
-3)   Hot reloading

 Notes
 1) Dynamic routes can be added using _name tag.
 2)  Directories:- The **pages** directory contains your application's views and routes.
 The **components** directory is where you put all your Vue.js components which are then imported into your pages.
 The **assets** directory contains your styles, images, or fonts.
 The **package**.json file contains all the dependencies and scripts.
 3)  Default Layout is applied to every view
 4)  The <Nuxt/> component must be added when creating a layout to actually include the page component.
+5)  The <Nuxt> component can only be used inside layouts.
+It gets replaced by whatever is in the **page** components.

 # Pages template